pastorjeremywilson/ProjectOn/README.md

 - Improved font preview now included in the toolbar font dropdowns.
 - Font dropdowns now disappear when clicking outside of them (no longer need to click the font button to make them go away).
+- Other minor improvements and bug fixes.

 # Installation

 Currently, ProjectOn is available for the Microsoft Windows operating system only.
-Download the current ProjectOn installer (v.1.3.3.024) and run it on your computer.
+Download the current ProjectOn installer (v.1.3.3.025) and run it on your computer.
 <p>&nbsp;</p>